 Another key objective of the BPMS automation tool is enabling various aspects of the workflow management such as team collaboration, data visualization, and issue resolution to enable process adaptability.
 In the end, options such as personalization, distribution, and monitoring allow higher engagement between teams.

 Adding cloud and analytics to the integrated framework can allow it to scale as well as generate deeper insights from the data.
 A business process automation solution with these capabilities can enhance enterprise productivity and performance.
-Using a BPMS tool, like HCL’s Toscana which is supported on Red Hat Middleware, can be a major step toward building business resilience.
+Using a BPMS tool, like HCLTech’s Toscana which is supported on Red Hat Middleware, can be a major step toward building business resilience.

 BPMS Automation in Action